 Recreational marijuana is now legal in California, but it will still be strictly regulated.
 People aged 21 and over can now legally buy up to one ounce of marijuana and possess up to six plants in their home.

 You may, however, still face criminal charges and harsh drug crime sentences, such as prison time and potentially hefty fines, for some marijuana offenses.
 You need an attorney who knows the new and changing laws around marijuana to defend you.
 With an experienced Ventura drug crime attorney from Ridley Defense, you can have wise and unyielding representation from a former prosecutor.
 Call us 24/7 at 805.953.7624 for a complimentary consultation with a criminal defense attorney.
-We serve clients in Ventura County, Santa Barbara County, L.A.
-County, and Southern California.
+We serve clients in Ventura County, Santa Barbara County, and Southern California.

 Under California Health and Safety Code 11357, if you are convicted of possessing more than 28.5 grams — that is only one ounce — of marijuana, you could face a fine up to $500 and/or up to six months in jail.
 If this occurs when you are between 18 and 21 years old, you can be charged with an infraction.
 People under age 18 may have to complete community service and substance abuse counseling.
 When any person possesses with the intent to distribute, then it is a felony — a very serious charge that could result in 16 months to three years in prison.